-Kulwant Bangar, program manager at John Howard Society of Peel-Halton-Dufferin, took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Kulwant Bangar, program manager at John Howard Society of Peel-Halton-Dufferin, took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Kulwant Bangar serves as Program Manager at John Howard Society of Peel-Halton-Dufferin, and is the recipient of First Work's Central Region Award of Merit and Maplehurst Correctional Complex's Volunteer Service Pin.
 Kulwant arrived in Canada as a foreign-trained Microbiologist, and faced the hardships encountered by countless newcomers and inexperienced job searchers.
 While getting her credential accredited, adapting to the Canadian culture and starting a family, she discovered that she has a passion for helping people connect to the resources they needed to progress in their lives.
 The world of science is still in her heart, but now it sits beside the world of employment coaching!

 Kulwant has established and maintains outstanding relationships with a broad range of service providers in the Greater Toronto Area to help clients through seamless and empowering referrals to various programs, while also coordinating pre-employment training, skills training, as well as job placements and other on-the-job experiences.
 Through her calm and determined attitude, she has helped countless clients establish fulfilling careers.

 Kulwant is an inspiring leader to her team and an active member of front-line and management networking groups.

 Kulwant: To persevere come what may!
 My overall purpose in life is to balance my personal and professional life while making small differences in lives of those I cross paths with.
 To remember to be grateful and practice mindfulness.

 Alex: What are the three things you’re most passionate about?

 Kulwant: My family, personal development and empowering youth.